On the complexity of symmetric vs. functional PCSPs: Introduction

 \paragraph{Contributions.} We continue the work from~\cite{BG21:sicomp,Ficak19:icalp} and~\cite{Barto21:stacs} and focus on promise constraint satisfaction problems of the form $\PCSP(\A,\B)$, where $\A$ is symmetric and $\B$ is over an arbitrary finite domain.\footnote{All structures in this article can be assumed to be finite unless they are explicitly stated to be infinite.} Since the template $\A$ is symmetric, we can assume without loss of generality that $\B$ is symmetric, as observed in~\cite{Barto21:stacs} and in~\cite{bz22:ic}.\footnote{In detail, for any symmetric $\A$ and (not necessarily symmetric) $\B$ with $\A\to\B$, there is a symmetric $\B'$ with $\A\to\B'$ such that $\PCSP(\A,\B)$ and $\PCSP(\A,\B')$ are polynomial-time equivalent~\cite{Barto21:stacs,bz22:ic}.
 This $\B'$ is the largest symmetric substructure of $\B$.
 Observe that a functional structure has functional substructures, so if $\B$ is functional then $\B'$ remains functional.}

 As our main result, we establish the following result.
 A structure $\B$ is called \emph{functional} if, for any relation $R^\B$ in $\B$ of, say, arity $r$, and any tuple $x\in R^\B$, any $r-1$ elements of $x$ determine the last element.
-In detail, $(x_1,\ldots,x_{r-1},y),(x_1,\ldots,x_{r-1},z)\in R^\B$ implies $y=z$, and similarly for the other $r-1$ positions.\footnote{Note that for symmetric $\B$ the requirement ``for the other $r-1$ positions'' is satisfied automatically.} The notions of dependency and additivity will be defined in Section~\ref{sec:additivityDependency}: for the moment, consider them simply as technical conditions on $(\A, \B)$.
-Finite tractability is defined in Section~\ref{sec:prelims}.
+In detail, $(x_1,\ldots,x_{r-1},y),(x_1,\ldots,x_{r-1},z)\in R^\B$ implies $y=z$, and similarly for the other $r-1$ positions.\footnote{Note that for symmetric $\B$ the requirement ``for the other $r-1$ positions'' is satisfied automatically.} The notions of dependency and additivity will be defined in \Cref{sec:additivityDependency}: for the moment, consider them simply as technical conditions on $(\A, \B)$.
+Finite tractability is defined in \Cref{sec:prelims} --- informally, a template is finitely tractable if it can be solved by treating the instance as though it were an instance of a tractable finite-domain CSP.

 \begin{restatable}{theorem}{thmdichotomy} Let $\A$ be a symmetric structure and $\B$ be a functional structure such that $\A \to \B$.
 Assume that $(\A, \B)$ is dependent and additive.
 Then, either $\PCSP(\A, \B)$ is solvable in polynomial time by $\AIP$ and is finitely tractable, or $\PCSP(\A,\B)$ is \NP-hard. \end{restatable}